Exception Handling

-Exceptions are the way of flagging unexpected conditions or errors that have occured in C++ program.
+Exceptions are the way of flagging unexpected conditions or errors that have occurred in C++ program.

 Exception Mechanism